 After a few centuries, however, we see the appearance of Late Palaeo-Eskimos, a people often referred to as the Dorset in the archaeological literature.
 Dorset culture may have originated in the Foxe Basin area between the mouth of Hudson Bay and Baffin Island, and it was much more elaborate than Early Palaeo-Eskimo culture.
 Dorset peoples used soapstone vessels and lamps (which means that they were not dependent upon wood for fuel; they could burn seal oil for heat and light in these soapstone containers).
 There is also evidence that they made sleds, perhaps pulled by hand, rather than by dogs, and some evidence that the Dorset built kayak-like boats.
 Objects interpreted as snow knives have been recovered from Dorset sites, and this suggests that they may have known how to construct the snow houses, popularly known today as igloos.
 All of this indicates a people who were more oriented toward the sea than previous Palaeo-Eskimo cultures, and this suggestion is borne out by the location of their sites, a high proportion of which are located on exposed headlands and outer islands.

 Many of these sites, such as Port au Choix, recently excavated by Memorial archaeologist, Priscilla Renouf, are quite large and show evidence of a long-term commitment to place.
 Renouf has excavated huge amounts of harp seal bones at Port au Choix, indicating that this place was a prime location for the hunting of these animals.
-Their sophisticated hunting technology may be the reason why Dorset sites are so numerous on the island of Newfoundland - in fact, in terms of population, they may have been the most numerous Aboriginal people ever to occupy the island.
+Their sophisticated hunting technology may be the reason why Dorset sites are so numerous on the island of Newfoundland - in fact, in terms of population, they may have been the most numerous Indigenous people ever to occupy the island.

 Dorset culture disappeared from the island, however, by about 1200 years ago, and from northern Labrador sometime between 1000 and 500 years ago.
 Indeed, the Dorset people vanished entirely from Greenland and the Canadian Arctic, the majority (at least those outside of the island of Newfoundland) perhaps displaced by the Thule, the ancestors of today's Inuit.
 It is possible that some of the Dorset people in the Arctic merged with the Thule, but there is little evidence that this happened.
 Dorset extinction in Newfoundland was probably due to other factors--likely a repeated failure in either the caribou or the harp seal hunt.

 One of the characteristics of late Dorset culture is an abundance of carved objects--many of them astounding in their realism and power.
 In the Arctic, Dorset artists, using ivory, bone and wood, carved bears, fish, birds, human faces, all in a remarkable style not previously seen in the region.
-In Labrador, the preferred medium was soapstone, and today the Newfoundland Museum houses a remarkable collection including human figures, polar bears, birds, a human skull, and many other representations of the natural and the supernatural world.
+In Labrador, the preferred medium was soapstone, and today The Rooms Provincial Museum Division houses a remarkable collection including human figures, polar bears, birds, a human skull, and many other representations of the natural and the supernatural world.
 Some archaeologists believe that this artistic profusion represents a reaction to the threat of Thule encroachment--a way of establishing boundaries between the two peoples, perhaps, or possibly an indication of a people turning to the spirit world for remedies for the problems of this world.